275244143/vimmake/README.md

 :END
 ```

+Ensure that `g:vimmake_mode["gcc"]` has been set to "quickfix" or "async", so that output can be captured in the quickfix window.

 Using the latest gvim in windows for async-jobs is recommended, you can download from [official gvim daily build](https://github.com/vim/vim-win32-installer/releases/).